UKHO/docs/using-github/code-copyright-policy.md

 ## Overview

-When developing software for government use, it's important to choose appropriate open source licenses that align with the UK Government's Open Source Policy and the Open Government Licence framework.
+When developing software for government use, it's important to choose appropriate open source licenses that align with the UK Government's Open Source Policy and the Open Government License framework.

 ## Recommended Open Source Licenses